firecracker-microvm/firectl/README.md

 The default Makefile rule executes `go build` and relies on the Go toolchain installed on your computer.
-_We use [go modules](https://github.com/golang/go/wiki/Modules), so you need to build with Go 1.11 or newer._
+_We use [go modules](https://github.com/golang/go/wiki/Modules), and building
+requires Go 1.14 or newer._

 If you do not have a new-enough Go toolchain installed, you can use `make build-in-docker`.
 This rule creates a temporary Docker container which builds